 Since Christians are often considered to be an extension of the USA or the West in general, this increased risk of attacks, extortion and kidnappings can also affect them.
 Therefore, Christians in Iraq are concerned that the absence of US troops will make minority communities more vulnerable to attacks by IS.
 IS ideology is still very much alive and is not limited to geographical territory.
-In an effort to prove they are still relevant, IS militants continue to execute and inspire attacks in the West, Middle East and elsewhere.
-Meanwhile, thousands of fleeing IS militants have 'disappeared' into the civilian population of the Nineveh plains - adding to feelings of insecurity for religious minorities such as Christians.
-IS is regrouping and it is reported that there are many sleeper cells; in August 2018 it was estimated that there were probably 17,000 IS militants still in Iraq (The Independent, 15 August, 2018).
-There have been some attacks on villages and there is fear that more will happen in the near future.
+Meanwhile, thousands of IS militants have 'disappeared' into the civilian population of the Nineveh plains - adding to feelings of insecurity for religious minorities such as Christians.
 There are also al-Qaeda remnants, Shiite militias and other militant Islamic groups emerging.

-In an attempt to gain control over its own territory, the Bagdad government decided to bring "Popular Mobilization Units" (PMU militias, particularly the majority Shiite Shabak 30 brigade) under its control through integration into the regular army, There was fierce opposition which led to fighting between the army and the militias.
+In an attempt to gain control over its own territory, the Bagdad government decided to bring "Popular Mobilization Units" (PMU militias, for instance the majority Shiite Shabak 30 brigade) under its control through integration into the regular army, There was fierce opposition which led to fighting between the army and the militias.
 Shabak militias have accused Christians of supporting this step.
-Until now, the government's move does not seem to be successful.
-If this situation continues, there is a risk of it spilling over into a wider conflict that could also affect Christians.
+Until now, the government's move does not seem to have been successful.
+If the fighting continues, there is a risk of it spilling over into a wider conflict that could also affect Christians.
 Pressure also comes from Shiite leaders and government officials who sometimes make offensive public statements against Christians.
 Meanwhile in the IKR in the north, the focus on Islamic identity is reportedly increasing.